gabrielduessmann/Darka/README.md

 # Darka
-A short game developed on Java language
+A short game developed in Java language

 ## License
 MIT